Pick the Perfect Apple

 Mutsu 1948 Japan: G. Delicious x Indo large, round to oblate, green when picked, turns yellow upon storage crisp, breaking, juicy, non-browning flesh Sep 30-Oct 4 keeps 5 months slightly tarter than G. Delicious with more complex flavor, slight hint of anise, sweetens on storage, great sauce eating, sauce, pies, baking, salads, freezing slices Ginger Gold, Freyberg

-New Red Winesap (Old Fashioned Winesap) - medium sized, oblate apple, deep red with cream accents crisp white flesh early October keeps through January retains the characteristic "winesap" flavor but also has similarities to Arkansas black.
+New Red Winesap (Old Fashioned Winesap) 19th Century medium sized, oblate apple, deep red with cream accents crisp white flesh early October keeps through January retains the characteristic "winesap" flavor but also has similarities to Arkansas black.
 All purpose Stayman\Turley Winesap, Arkansas Black

 Apple Origins Skin Flesh Picked Keeps until Flavor Uses Also Try

-Suncrisp NJ: G. Del x Cox x Cortland yellow, thin skin very crisp October 5-15 keeps 4 months pleasantly but not overwhelmingly tart, sweet enough to appeal to wide audience eating, pies, cider, sauce Goldrush, Swiss Gourment, Jonalicious, Melrose
+Suncrisp NJ: G. Del x Cox x Cortland yellow, thin skin very crisp October 5-15 keeps 4 months pleasantly but not overwhelmingly tart, sweet enough to appeal to wide audience eating, pies, cider, sauces, baking Goldrush, Swiss Gourment, Jonalicious, Melrose

-Swiss Gourmet (Arlet) Switzerland: Ida Red x G. Del. red blushed apple, slightly conic crisp Aug 18-30 pleasantly sweet/tart, rich, one of Europe's most popular varieties, Jonathon alternative eating, sauce, pies, baking, salads Jonathon, Jonagold
+Swiss Gourmet (Arlet) Switzerland: Ida Red x G. Del. red blushed apple, slightly conic crisp Aug 18-30 thru Sep pleasantly sweet/tart, rich, one of Europe's most popular varieties, Jonathon alternative eating, sauces, pies, baking, salads Jonathon, Jonagold

-Turley Winesap Tuttle's Orchard: Greenfield, IN red/purple striped over green, oblate Mid-October keeps 5 months makes an excellent cooking apple, Hoosiers are sentimental over it all purpose Stayman Winesap, Old Fashioned Winesap, Ida Red
+Turley Winesap Tuttle's Orchard: Greenfield, IN red/purple striped over green, oblate dull dark red over greenish bkd, large and short, very round Mid-October keeps 5 months makes an excellent cooking apple, Hoosiers are sentimental over it all purpose Stayman Winesap, Old Fashioned Winesap, Ida Red

 Vista Bella NY Ag Exp plum red over green skin breaking white flesh July 8- July 28 3 weeks richly cidery, reminiscent of a fall apple eating, sauce, pies Geneva Early, Monark